tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/index.md

   CSS Grid layout, sample
   pages and posts, and a continuous deployment workflow.
 navtiles_paragraph: >
-  I run a comprehensive general practise clinic for all ages.
+  I completed my Acupuncture degree in 2012,  I run a comprehensive general practise clinic for all ages.

-  Since completing my Acupuncture degree in 2012, I have accumulated extensive specialist training and experience in the **treatment of children & young people** and the **treatment of fertility**.
+  I also have specialist training and experience in the **treatment of children & young people** and the **fertility related treatment**.

 features:
 - icon: fa-pencil